 Foundation of Atotech and the growing presence in Asia

-Atotech was founded in 1993, when Elf Aquitaine merged its Elf Atochem M&T Harshaw operations with Schering’s electroplating division.
+The company, Atotech, was founded in 1993, when Elf Aquitaine merged its Elf Atochem M&T Harshaw operations with Schering’s electroplating division.
 The newly formed company then was the largest electroplating company worldwide with a revenue of $375 million and about 1,600 employees.
 In the mid-1990s, Atotech started to expand in Europe and Asia.
 The company’s presence grew even further as it continued to build unique local TechCenters in all key markets, especially in Asia.
-In 2000 Atotech kick-started its semiconductor division.
-One year later Elf Aquitaine merged with Totalfina and officially became Totalfina Elf, before changing the company name to Total in May 2003.
+In 2000, Atotech kick-started its semiconductor division.
+One year later, Elf Aquitaine merged with Totalfina and officially became Totalfina Elf, before changing the company name to Total in May 2003.

 Atotech becomes a stand-alone company

-Expansion continued and Atotech built additional TechCenters and opened its first clean room production facility in 2010 in Neuruppin, Germany.
-In addition, Atotech focused on green product development and has led the way in sustainable plating technology.
-In 2012 Atotech completed the plating equipment family under the brand name Multiplate®.
+Expansion continued and Atotech built additional TechCenters and opened its first clean-room production facility in 2010 in Neuruppin, Germany.
+Further, Atotech focused on green product development and has led the way in sustainable plating technology.
+In 2012, Atotech completed the plating equipment family under the brand name Multiplate®.
 Total sold Atotech in 2017, making it a stand-alone company.

 History with a future

-Today, Atotech is the market leader in plating technologies, with 3,800 professionals worldwide and sales of more than $1.2 billion.
-We continue to strive for our vision to build on our leading position as a surface-finishing solutions provider and become one of the world’s most respected specialty chemicals companies.
+Today, MKS provides market leading plating technologies through its Atotech brand.
+We continue to build on our leading position as a surface-finishing solutions provider and become one of the world’s most respected specialty chemicals brands.
 And every day, we help achieve this through our pioneering spirit, passion for engineering, and technological leadership.